IcemanJT/IcemanJt/README.md

 🎓 I'm a student of Jagiellonian University, majoring in Computer Science.

-🧠 I'm passionate about Data Science, Data Analysis, AI, and Machine Learning.
+🧠 I'm passionate about Data Science, Data Analysis, AI, and Data Bases.

 💬 Programming Languages:
 - Python 🐍